 The Disney Magic featured many tours on Malta, and several of them focused on the historical sites of the island and the capital city of Valletta.
 Some tours included visits to some of the other cities on Malta like the "silent" city of Mdina.
 Others were a panoramic tour of the island.

 Dinner on the Disney Magic was in the third main restaurant--Animator's Palate.
-Mom and I both loved the black and white decor, and the food was very good.
+We loved the black and white decor, and the food was very good.

 Tunis in North Africa